CMA Final Syllabus for 2021 Exam

 Section C (Strategic Cost Management) [30 Marks]:

-This covers 30% weightage of Paper-15 of CMA Final Course and contain topics related to application of Statistical Techniques in Business Decisions.
+This covers 30% weightage of Paper-15 of CMA Final Course and contains topics related to the application of Statistical Techniques in Business Decisions.

 6. Application of Operation Research and Statistical Tools in Strategic Decision Making